vikashg/amazon-bedrock-agents-healthcare-lifesciences/README.md

 Step 5: Proceed to build each agent using the notebooks

+Step 6: If you are interested in deploying the Biomarker Supervisor Agent that leverages the Bedrock multi-agent collaboration feature, go to the multi_agent_orchestration/ folder of this repository and follow instructions there

 ## Overview
 The success rate for Phase I oncology clinical trials is significantly low.
 According to a study published in Nature Reviews Drug Discovery, the overall success rate for oncology drugs from Phase I to approval is around 5%, indicating a high failure rate of approximately 95%.